-GenEvo recognises that it is important to prepare PhD students for their future careers and provide a range of activities to support them in Career Advancement.
+GenEvo recognises that it is important to prepare PhD students for their future professional life and provides a range of activities to support them in the advancement of their careers.

 In collaboration with the Advanced Training Programme of the International PhD Programme and the SFB 1361, GenEvo offers workshopson career development skills like “Proposal writing”, “Application strategies” or “Career development”.